SRDdev/Binary-Image-Classifier/README.md

 ### **Project Description**

 As an introductory project for myself, I have tried my hand on Binary-Image-Classification of Cats vs Dogs dataset, But for a higher understanding of Keras and image classification I chose to use a pre-trained image classifier that comes with Keras, and retrain it on a Food-101 dataset .
 In the dataset there are 101 types of Dishes from different cuisine.
-Each Dish has 1000 image of it self. `Refer the meta folder to get to know the types of Dishes`.
+Each Dish has 1000 image of it self. `Refer the meta folder to get to know the types of Dishes`.<br>
+**To get enough computational power the input classes have been reduced to 8 classes with each 1000 images**

 ### Objective